USRSE/usrse.github.io/pages/community/code-of-conduct.md

 of experience, gender, gender identity and expression, sexual orientation, disability, neurotype, personal appearance, body size, race, ethnicity, age, religion, or nationality
 * Public or private harassment
-* Sharing private content, such as emails sent privately or non-publicly, or direct message history, without the sender’s consent
 * Continuing to initiate interaction (such as photography, recording, messaging, or conversation) with someone after being asked to stop
 * Sustained disruption of talks, events, or communications, such as heckling of a speaker
 * Publishing (or threatening to post) other people’s personally identifying information (“doxing”), such as physical or electronic